Do1e

 conda#

-If there are no special requirements, you can use conda directly.
-If you find that conda: command not found, execute the following command and restart the terminal
+If you find: conda: command not found, execute the following command and restart the terminal.

 /opt/anaconda3/bin/conda init

-Since the environment is saved in the ~/.conda directory, switching servers only requires copying the entire directory to complete the environment migration, no need to reconfigure.
-You can also edit ~/.condarc as follows and change envs_dirs and pkgs_dirs to /nasdata/[name]/.conda/[envs/pkgs], configuring the environment on NAS so that multiple services can use the same environment
+Since the environment is saved in the ~/.conda directory, switching servers only requires copying the entire directory to complete the environment migration without needing to reconfigure.
+You can also edit ~/.condarc as follows and change envs_dirs and pkgs_dirs to /nasdata/[name]/.conda/[envs/pkgs], allowing the environment to be configured on NAS for multiple services to use.

 show_channel_urls: true